 Give an example of how you made a positive contribution to a team and what the outcome was

-How to answer: The employer is checking that you've experience of working in a cohesive team environment.
+The employer is checking that you have experience of working in a cohesive team environment.
 Describe a scenario where you had to draw on strengths and qualities in order to accomplish a group task.
 Explain your particular role, how weaknesses were overcome and what you learned.

 During my time in the university film society, we decided to run a series of workshops for the local community.
 My role involved planning the daily activities, ensuring that the intensive course covered everything we wanted to include.
 While some tasks did overrun, the event was a resounding success with attendees remarking on how well it had been organised.

 Describe an occasion when you've had to communicate complex information

 This is a test of your ability to analyse complicated information effectively, and communicate it in a way that the audience can understand.
 Set the scene and describe your thinking process in a step-by-step way.

 For my scientific research project, I had to present the ideas behind my thinking to the rest of the class.
 While presentations were common at university, this was a particularly complex proposal.
 I had to filter the relevant information and summarise my work, delivering this at a level the other students could appreciate and understand.

 What is the biggest challenge that you've faced and how did you handle it?